-I will not rest until every Marylander has quality, affordable health care.
+I will not rest until every Marylander has quality, affordable healthcare.
 I know firsthand that a devastating diagnosis and unexpected medical bills can strike a family at any time.
 In the legislature, I supported successful legislation to create a first-in-the-nation Prescription Drug Affordability Board and install new protections for patients facing crippling medical debt.

-Montgomery County’s traffic is among the nation’s worst, and our average commuting times are twice the national average.
+Montgomery County’s traffic is among the nation’s worst; our average commuting times are twice the national average.
 Gridlock is more than an inconvenience—a recent study found that a lack of reliable and efficient transportation is a key factor in helping people get ahead.
-We must invest in transit solutions that provide real alternatives to sitting in traffic.
-I will promote:

 - All-day, weeklong MARC service from Frederick to get cars off the I-270 corridor;

-- Safety improvements on Norbeck Road, Georgia Avenue, and other state roads in District 19 to protect pedestrians and cyclists.
+- Safety improvements on Norbeck Road, Georgia Avenue, and other state roads in District 19 to protect all road users.

-- Expand pre-K to all three- and four-year olds;
+- Pre-K for all three- and four-year olds;

-- Reduce class sizes and build enough classroom space to keep pace with enrollment;
+- Reduced class sizes and enough classroom space to keep pace with enrollment, without portables;

-- Offer competitive salaries to attract and retain highly qualified teachers; and
+- Competitive salaries to attract and retain highly qualified teachers; and

-- Create a path for in-state students to pay little or no tuition at public universities, community colleges, and vocational schools.
+- Student loan forgiveness and pathways for Maryland students to pay little or no tuition at public universities, community colleges, and vocational schools.

-- Protect the Chesapeake Bay, as well as our rivers and lakes outside the Bay Watershed;
+- The health of the Chesapeake Bay, as well as our rivers and lakes outside the watershed; and

-- Be Maryland’s loudest champion for smarter growth, an end to sprawl, and a reorientation of our transportation priorities from automobiles to transit.
+- Smarter growth, an end to sprawl, and a reorientation of our transportation priorities from automobiles to transit.

 - A statewide public financing system that provides public matching funds for candidates who opt in to the system;

-- An independent redistricting commission so that representatives cannot pick their own voters;
+- Redistricting reform so that representatives cannot pick their own voters; and

-- A ban on political contributions from registered Maryland lobbyists;
+- A ban on political contributions from registered Maryland lobbyists and for-profit corporations.

 The pandemic exacerbated preexisting economic hardship.
-Too many Marylanders are working harder, but still struggling to make ends meet.
-Many District 19 residents on fixed incomes continue to see their expenses increase.
-As Democrats, we must recommit ourselves to building an economy for everyone, not just the rich and well connected.
-As Delegate, I will fight to:
+Too many Marylanders are working harder, but struggling to make ends meet.
+And District 19 residents on fixed incomes continue to see their expenses increase.
+We must recommit ourselves to building an economy for everyone, not just the rich and well connected.

-- Close the loophole that allows multi-state and multi-national corporations doing business in Maryland to hide their revenue and evade income taxes in Maryland;
+- Closing the loophole that allows multi-state and multi-national corporations doing business in Maryland to hide their revenue and evade income taxes in Maryland;